PrefectHQ/prefect/docs/cloud/index.md

 Service accounts enable you to create a Prefect Cloud API key that is not associated with a user account.
 Service accounts are typically used to configure API access for running workers or executing flow runs on remote infrastructure.

-See the [service accounts](/cloud/users/service-accounts/) documentation for more information about creating and managing service accounts in a Prefect Cloud organization.
+See the [service accounts](/cloud/users/service-accounts/) documentation for more information about creating and managing service accounts.

 ## Roles and custom permissions <span class="badge pro"> </span><span class="badge enterprise"></span>

-Role-based access control (RBAC) functionality in Prefect Cloud enables you to assign users granular permissions to perform certain activities within an organization or a workspace.
+Role-based access control (RBAC) functionality in Prefect Cloud enables you to assign users granular permissions to perform certain activities within an account or a workspace.

-See the [role-based access controls (RBAC)](../cloud/users/roles/) documentation for more information about managing user roles in a Prefect Cloud organization.
+See the [role-based access controls (RBAC)](../cloud/users/roles/) documentation for more information about managing user roles in a Prefect Cloud account.

 ## Single Sign-on (SSO) <span class="badge pro"></span> <span class="badge enterprise"></span>

-Prefect Cloud's [Organization and Enterprise plans](https://www.prefect.io/pricing) offer [single sign-on (SSO)](/cloud/users/sso/) authentication integration with your team’s identity provider.
+Prefect Cloud's [Pro and Enterprise plans](https://www.prefect.io/pricing) offer [single sign-on (SSO)](/cloud/users/sso/) authentication integration with your team’s identity provider.
 SSO integration can bet set up with identity providers that support OIDC and SAML.
 SCIM provisioning is also available with Enterprise plans.

 ## Audit log <span class="badge pro"></span> <span class="badge enterprise"></span>

-Prefect Cloud's [Organization and Enterprise plans](https://www.prefect.io/pricing) offer [Audit Log](/cloud/users/audit-log/) compliance and transparency tools.
+Prefect Cloud's [Pro and Enterprise plans](https://www.prefect.io/pricing) offer [Audit Log](/cloud/users/audit-log/) compliance and transparency tools.
-Audit logs provide a chronological record of activities performed by users in your organization, allowing you to monitor detailed actions for security and compliance purposes.
+Audit logs provide a chronological record of activities performed by users in your account, allowing you to monitor detailed actions for security and compliance purposes.

 ## Prefect Cloud REST API